What Are The Best Food-Safe Wood Finishes?

 Mineral oil does not smell and will not add an odor to the food items that it comes into contact with.
 They work well as an overcoat on wood stains that are water-based but should be avoided if your stain is oil-based.

-Kate Naturals Mineral Oil for Cutting Board 8oz....
+Kate Naturals Mineral Oil for Wood Cutting Board,...

-• FOOD SAFE MINERAL OIL FOR CUTTING BOARD: Our Cutting Board White Mineral Oil is a smooth, lightweight oil that is ideal as a conditioner and protectant for treating wooden and bamboo cooking products,...
+• FOOD SAFE MINERAL OIL FOR CUTTING BOARD: Our Food Grade Cutting Board White Mineral Oil is a smooth, lightweight oil; ideal as a wood conditioner and protectant for bamboo cooking products &...

-• CUTTING BOARD OIL TO BRING LIFE BACK TO YOUR CUTTING BOARD: This smooth USP & Food Grade Mineral Oil is ideal for protecting cooking products made of wood from cracking or splitting.
-It can also be...
+• CUTTING BOARD OIL TO REFRESH CUTTING BOARD: This USP & Food Grade Mineral Oil for cutting board protects wooden cookware from cracking or splitting; protect stainless steel blades & appliances from...

-• BUTCHER BLOCK OIL: Mineral oil can be used a butcher block conditioner and can be used as a wood oil.
-Our mineral oil is unscented, colorless, odorless, tasteless, and gluten free.
+• BUTCHER BLOCK OIL: Mineral oil can be used a butcher block conditioner and as a wood oil for cutting board; our food-grade mineral oil is unscented, colorless, odorless, & tasteless, making it the...

 You should find mineral oils for a cheaper price point when compared to many types of finishes.
 This product provides a soft finish that will work well on cutting boards or wooden countertops.
 It lacks a bit in the durability department, however, and will require regular maintenance that will include re-coating your projects.